 Do you ever avoid buying a carton of buttermilk at the grocery store because you're sure you won't use it all up?
 Maybe you resort to the old lemon-juice or vinegar in milk trick, so you won't have to buy any.
 My friend, you are missing out.
 Don't fear the carton, because we're here to give you some ideas on what to do with leftover buttermilk.

-Buttermilk is traditional in recipes like fried chicken, cornbread, and buttermilk biscuits.
+Buttermilk is traditional in recipes like skillet cornbread and buttermilk biscuits, and it's also used as a marinade ingredient in Southern fried chicken.
 And yes, these recipes never seem to use a whole carton, so maybe you make a batch of buttermilk biscuits or buttermilk pancakes, too.
 But there are so many things you can do with buttermilk.
 Check out this list of buttermilk recipes and maybe you'll find yourself buying two cartons of buttermilk!

 What to Do With Leftover Buttermilk